open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/deployment/bare-metal/index.md

 ## Postgres (version between 12.0 or greater)

-To install Postgres see the instructions for your operating system (OS) at [Postgres Download](https://www.postgresql.org/download/)
+To install Postgres, see the instructions for your operating system (OS) at [Postgres Download](https://www.postgresql.org/download/)
 {%note%}

 Make sure to configure required databases and users for OpenMetadata.